The account of Nepali meter is wealthy and

 The

-Modern Nepali poets such as Siddhicharan
+current Nepali poets such as Siddhicharan

-Nepali poetry.
+Nepali meter.

-Contemporary Period (21st Century):
+Contemporary time (21st Century):

 globalization.

-With the advancement in social media, it
+With the advancement in communal press, it

-Nepali poetry is thus the reflection of
+Nepali meter is thus the thought of

 A,

-The History Of Nepali Poetry
+The past Of Nepali Poetry

-Nepali literature in the twentieth century
+Nepali writings in the twentieth century

 stages of its growth: Lekhnath Paudyal, Balkrishna Sama, and Lakshmiprasad

-Sharada era saw poets like Siddhicharan,
+Sharada period cut poets like Siddhicharan,

 the horizon.
-The "street poetry revolution" of 1979-1980 further embroiled
+The "street meter upheaval" of 1979-1980 further embroiled

-Darjeeling and Kathmandu remain the two
+Darjeeling and Kathmandu stay the two

 Puraskar Guthi.
 Sajha Prakashan and Gorkhapatra Sansthan are major publishers;